CornyhorseProjects/ZionsSample/README.md

 ### Reporting
 While it was not asked, I typically include some basic reporting the first time that I pull data in.
-While this is a bit of a contrived example with randomly generated data,
+While this is a bit of a contrived example with randomly generated data, there are two things that I checked.
+At this stage, I'd typically present things like this to someone who has domain knowledge and see if they think it matches with reality and then if they have any questions that we could answer based on the types of data that we have available.

+If you are reading this in GitHub you can locate the *clock_in_report.ipynb* and it should print out the findings.
+Similarly, you can load that notebook and it should show you the results pre-generated.
+If you have Jupyter Notebooks installed on your system, you may also re-execute them after the database has been built.